 Advice to parents not to stint in order to leave money to their children: Eruvin 54a

-A person who comes into money without effort should use some of it for a Mitzvah, such as acquiring a Torah or writing Tefillin, so that he will be able to retain the rest: Eruvin 64a-b
+A person who comes into money without effort should use some of it for a mitzvah, such as acquiring a Torah or writing Tefillin, so that he will be able to retain the rest: Eruvin 64a-b

 Considering the heir an extension of the deceased, for certain legal issues [Yoreish Kara deAvuha]: Eruvin 70b